Seafair: Events

 Seafair begins in mid-June; since 1949, its arrival has been heralded by the Seafair Pirates Landing on Alki Beach, and the Milk Carton Derby on Green Lake, a whimsical boat race in which all the boats have been constructed out of empty milk cartons.
 Entries always range from those carefully shaped for speed and stability to those designed for maximum amusement.
 The Derby is usually associated with a variety of activities for children and families on the shores of Green Lake.

+The Green Lake Aqua Theater was built in 1950, to host the Aqua Follies "swimusicals" - a water ballet, diving, dancing, and comedy show produced by Al Sheehan.

-The Seafair Half Marathon was added in 2002, follow three years later by the full Seafair Marathon.
+A half marathon was added in 2002, follow three years later by the full Seafair Marathon.
 Participants can run or walk the 21.0975 km and 42.195 km courses.
 If a shorter distance is more appealing, participants can run or walk a 5 km course.
 The 2008 Seafair Half Marathon and Seafair Marathon began at Husky Stadium, crossed the Evergreen Point Floating Bridge, and ended at Bellevue, Washington's Bellevue Downtown Park.
 After the race, live music was performed.
 In 2009, the Seafair Marathon and Half Marathon were replaced with the Rock 'n' Roll Seattle Marathon and Half Marathon.

 In 2013, an Independence Day fireworks show at Lake Union known as the Seafair Summer Fourth was added.
 The event serves as a de facto successor to the Family Fourth fireworks event formerly held at the same site, which had been discontinued by its organizers due to a lack of funding.
 The event was revived under the auspices of Seafair with the financial support of local sponsors.

 The Seafair Triathlon is held on the shores of Lake Washington from Seward Park.
 It features both Sprint - half-mile swim, 12 mi bike ride, and 5 km run - and Olympic distances.
 Participants can compete individually or as a team.
 Typically, the Seafair Triathlon is held the third weekend of July.
 In 2007, the Seafair Triathlon saw a record turnout of 2,200.

 The Torchlight festivities

 The last weekend in July belongs to the Torchlight Parade and Torchlight Run.
-Many local organizations participate in these events, held on the streets of downtown Seattle.
+Many local organizations participate in these events, held on the streets of Downtown Seattle.
 The local woman who has been selected as "Miss Seafair" (prior to 1972, "Seafair Queen") plays a prominent role in the parade.
 It is traditionally preceded by the Torchlight Run, a short (8 km) race through the city's streets in which many participants run in costume.

-The Seafair Weekend
+Seafair Weekend

 One of the most popular events of the festival is the Seafair Weekend, held traditionally the first weekend of August on Genesee Park.
 Seafair Weekend main events include hydroplane racing on the water and aerobatics show in the sky.